nunzayin/dotfiles/README.md

 # NZ's dotfiles

-Currently private, maybe will be public some day
+Currently private, maybe will be public some day.

 ## Vital dependencies

+These are the ones that should be installed BEFORE executing sync script.

 - `git`
 - Github helper (`gh`) TODO: check if `gh` is authed

 ## Workspace // Programs affected

-- ZSH + Oh-My-Zsh
+- ZSH + Oh My Zsh
 - Xorg + xinit + unclutter
 -

+## Related installations

+These ones will be installed if not presented:

+- `nunzayin/utils`